The Big Exchange

 This Big Issue article has more expert advice on why it’s a good time to take control of our finances.

-The past 18 months of the pandemic have proved to everyone that life can change suddenly and unexpectedly.
-Millions have been impacted by job losses and furlough, have been ill with Covid-19 and losing loved ones to the virus.
+The past two years of the pandemic have proved to everyone that life can change suddenly and unexpectedly.

 What to do if you need money advice and help quickly and easily